mobu-of-the-world/emobu/CONTRIBUTING.md

 ### Setup

 Needs nodejs for first step.\
-Author is using [asdf](https://asdf-vm.com/) to manage the version as [.tool-versions](.tool-versions).

 Next step needs npm dependencies.
 It includes elm compiler.

 `npm install`

-If you use vscode, installing elm-test, elm-format and elm-review into global makes better experience.
+If you use vscode, installing elm-test, elm-format and elm-review into global might make better experience.

 ### `npm run dev`